New to Racing?

 For cyclocross races (September-December), racers ride on a wide variety of surfaces (grass, gravel, dirt, mud) and occasionally dismount to run over unrideable obstacles.
 You will see a wide variety of equipment used (mountain bikes and cyclocross bikes, drop handlebars or flat handlebars, geared drivetrains and singlespeed drivetrains), but knobby tires are a must, especially late in the season when the course gets muddy.
 Racers ages 9 and up can register for cyclocross, and everyone rides the same course at their own pace.
 The length of each race is measured by time, rather than distance, each rider completing as many laps as they can within the given time.

 If you are interested in racing mountain bikes, that's awesome!
 We love mountain bike racing.
 Twilight Operations does not host any mountain bike races, but you can find great mountain bike events in the area on the OBRA schedule.
+Middle and high school students interested in mountain bike racing should contact the local chapter of the Oregon Interscholastic Cycling League.
 Also, Emerald Valley BMX hosts all-ages BMX racing, and beginner's events, at their track near Autzen Stadium.

 LICENSES: Most bicycle races in Oregon and all of our weeknight events are sanctioned by the Oregon Bicycle Racing Association (OBRA).
 All racers must have a current license, either an annual license ($35, valid for a calendar year) or a one-event license ($5).
 You can apply for your license online after creating a login, or purchase one with your entry fee at the our races.